 We will vote all properly executed proxies delivered pursuant to this solicitation at the Annual Meeting and in accordance with instructions given, if any.
-If no instructions are given, we will vote the proxies as recommended by the Board - FOR the election of the seven (7) director-nominees, FOR the ratification of the appointment of Tanner LLC as the Company's independent registered public accounting firm for the year ending December 31, 2024 and FOR the Say-on-Pay proposal - and in the manner deemed by the persons named as proxies to be in the best interests of the Company and its shareholders as to any other matters that may come before the Annual Meeting.
+If no instructions are given, we will vote the proxies as recommended by the Board - FOR the election of the seven (7) director-nominees, FOR the ratification of the appointment of Tanner LLC as the Company's independent registered public accounting firm for the year ending December 31, 2025, FOR the Say-on-Pay proposal, and for the option of ONCE EVERY YEAR as the preferred frequency with respect to the Say-When-on-Pay proposal - and in the manner deemed by the persons named as proxies to be in the best interests of the Company and its shareholders as to any other matters that may come before the Annual Meeting.
 We are currently not aware of any other matters that may be properly presented at the Annual Meeting.